Climate Change is Hard to Talk About

 Did you know that most people believe climate change is happening, and accept that it is caused by humans?
-Or that even more people support regulating carbon dioxide as an air pollutant?
-And that public support for renewable energy is nearly unilateral?
-And yet, for years, any action on climate change has floundered.
+Or that even more want to regulate carbon dioxide as an air pollutant?
+And that public support for renewable energy is nearly universal?
+Despite the common narrative, most of us know about climate change and want to fix it.
+And yet, for years, little has been done to address climate change.

-This gap between knowledge about climate change and action on it is called the “knowledge-action gap” and it has existed for the thirty years that there has been public knowledge about climate change.
+This gap between knowing about climate change and doing something about it is called the “awareness-action gap” and it has existed for the thirty years that there has been public knowledge about climate change.
 What causes this?

-Understanding the knowledge-action gap is complex.
+Understanding the awareness-action gap is complex.
 However, there is one thing that we do know: information alone doesn’t help.
-Simply telling people about climate change doesn’t inspire action.
+Simply telling people about climate change doesn’t lead them to do much about it.
 The ineffectiveness of this strategy is perhaps as widely documented as the gap itself.

 Instead, people need opportunities to make sense out of climate change.
 What does it mean to them?
 What is at stake personally?
-And most importantly, what can they do?
+And most importantly, what can they do about it?
 This is what climate engagement is, and it is how people actually move from understanding to action.

-As climate change exacerbates in the future, youth will inherit the worst it has to bring.
-In even the best-case scenario of 1.5-2°C of global warming, they will face environmental destruction, rising tides and food shortages.
-Yes, it is bleak, and it is easy to look away.
-But we educators have an important opportunity: to give youth the tools to forge bright futures in the face of climate change.
+The worst effects of climate change will unfortunately fall on younger generations.
+In even the best-case scenario of 1.5-2°C of global warming, the world will face environmental destruction, rising tides and food shortages by mid-century.
+Yes, it is bleak, and it is tempting to look away.
+But we educators have an important opportunity: to give students the tools to forge bright futures in the face of climate change.

-Unfortunately, research shows that most teachers are not doing this.
-While 86% support teaching climate change in schools, only 42% of them even address the topic.
-And, when it does come up, it is often ineffective: most educational efforts focus on simply informing youth about climate change, giving them no way to take action.
-This focus on information misses an important opportunity to empower youth, and has the potential to sow fear and hopelessness.
+Unfortunately, research shows that most schooling is not doing this.
+While 86% of teachers support climate change in schools, only 42% of them even address the topic.
+And, when climate change does come up, the approaches are often ineffective: most educational efforts focus on simply informing students about climate change about things like the greenhouse gas effect.
+This approach leaves them feeling overwhelmed and hopeless, and can lead to despair and anxiety about their future.
+It also misses the important opportunity to inspire youth around a pressing real-world problem.

 “No, climate change isn’t our fault.
 It’s not our responsibility.
 But we youth are going to make a better world for ourselves.”